unibe-icelab/thz-image-explorer/paper/paper.md

 side-panel contains the possible filters with configuration settings.
 A pixel can be (de-)selected by clicking inside the intensity plot.
 For large scans, it is recommend to down-scale the image.
 This will average the pixel values in a $2 \times 2$ (or $4 \times 4$ and so on) pixel block, depending on the down-scaling factor.
+Note that the "Signal" trace in time-domain will still show the raw trace, but the "Signal" spectrum in the FFT plot will show the averaged spectrum of the down-scaled image.

-A sample scan is available in the `sample_data` directory.
+A sample scan (of a resolution target) is available in the `sample_data` directory.

 ## IO